bos/stanford-cs240h/notes/l3/ffi.md

     * `Int` has `!` before it, meaning it must be strict
     * Strict means the `Int`'s `ValInfo` cannot have `tag` `THUNK` or `IND`
-* Accessing a strict `Int` touches only one cache-line
+* Accessing a strict `Int` touches only one cache line
     * Recall `data Int = I# Int#` has only one constructor
     * Plus strict flag means `tag == CONSTRNO`, so know what's in `ValInfo`